tpoisot/ms_pop_networks/ms_pop.md

 surrounding the measurement of interaction strengths in nature [@wootton_measurement_2005].
 Even more importantly, integrating neutral processes in our understanding of networks will benefit neutral theory:
-@wootton_field_2005 madde the point that deviations of empirical communities from neutral predictions were explained by species interactions.
+@wootton_field_2005 made the point that deviations of empirical communities from neutral predictions were most often explained by species trophic interactions, which are notoriously absent from the original formulation of the theory.
 Merging the two views will increase our explanatory power, and provide new ways to test neutral theory in interactive communities.

 This also offers a new opportunity, namely to complete the integration of network structure with species dynamics.
-To date, most studies focused on the consequence of one species having a particular position within a food web on the dynamics of its biomass or abundance [@brose_allometric_2006; @berlow_simple_2009].
+To date, most studies focused on the consequence of one species having a particular position within a food web on the dynamics of its biomass or abundance [@brose_allometric_2006;
+@berlow_simple_2009].
 Adopting this neutral perspective allows to go back, in that the abundance of a species will also dictate its position in the network: changes in abundance can lead to gained or lost interactions, and these changes in abundance are in part caused by existing interactions.
 For this reason, there is a potential to link species and interactions dynamics, and more importantly, to do so in a way which accounts for the feedback effects.
+From a practical point of view, this requires repeated sampling of a system through tiem, so that changes in relative abundances can be related to changes in interaction strength [@yeakel_probabilistic_2012].

 # Traits distribution fluctuation in space and time